 Black History Celebration

-The MLK Tribute is a tribute to Dr. Martin Luther King’s vision and a celebration of African-American history.
+The MLK Tribute is a tribute to Dr. Martin Luther King Jr.’s vision and a celebration of African-American history.

-The Dream Event (with United) celebrates African-American history and culture, including music, historical figures, poetry and dramatizations.
+The Black History Month Celebration celebrates African-American history and culture, including music, historical figures, poetry, and cuisine.

 These occur several times a year and are a chance for students to experience diverse cultures across California through food, art, historical sites, music, architecture and lifestyle.

-We collaborate with other offices to host cultural events such as Lunar New Year and Festival of Colors.
-We serve as an aid in brainstorming and planning these events on campus.
+The Community Life team collaborates with other CBU offices to host additional cultural events including Lunar New Year and Festival of Colors.

-Lunar New Year celebrates Asian history and culture with music, historical figures, poetry and drama.
+Lunar New Year celebrates Asian history and culture with music, interactive stations, performances and food.

-Festival of Colors celebrates Indian history and culture of India with music, activities and a color throw.
+Festival of Colors celebrates the history and culture of India with music, activities and a color throw.